kippchicago/ISBE_Student_Courses/documentation/project_use_instructions_overview.md

 ## Step-by-Step Guide

 ### Initial Report Generation
-1. Ensure that you have the `ProjectTemplate` package in R.
+1. Ensure that you have the `ProjectTemplate` package installed in R.
 1. Ensure that you have All required R Packages (check the `config/global.dcf` file for all required libraries).
-1. Ensure that you have required permissions for KIPP Chicago Big Query and Account.
+1. Ensure that you have required permissions for KIPP Chicago Google Cloud Platform account (Big Query and Google Cloud Storage used for this project).
-1. Navigate to the `src` folder and run `01-A_produce-submission-files.R` file.
+1. Navigate to the `src` folder and run `01-A_write_submission_files.R` file.
-This will produce the report files in the required format for ISBE.
-1. If you are ready to write the files to the output folder run the `01-B_write-submission-files.R`
+This will produce the report files in the required format for ISBE and write them to the `output\final_reports` folder.
+Note: if you'd like to see the final Files in R look at the `isbe_midyear_report_400146`, `isbe_midyear_report_400044`, `isbe_midyear_report_400163`, and `isbe_midyear_report_400180` dataframes.

 ### Error Handling
-1. After you receive your first error report from CPS navigate to the `src` folder and run the `02-A_produce_error_identification_files.R` file.
-This file will produce dataframes that show all unique errors per school file.
-This file will also produce dataframes that list all unique name errors, date of birth errors and cps id errors.
+1. After you receive your first error report from CPS navigate to the `src` folder and run the `02-A_evaluate_cps_validation_period_errors.Rmd` file.
+This file will produce dataframes that show all unique errors by school.
+This file will also produce dataframes that list all unique name errors and date of birth errors.
-1. if you would like to write the files the `output/errors` folder then run the `02-B_write_error_identification_files.R` script.
+1. Use the `03-A_produce_write_submission_files_with_error_fixes.R` file to fix problems with the final reports that cannot be corrected in original code (use this file cautiously).